- Academic Affairs

 - Unit Administrators

-The College’s historic commitment to diversity requires that our departments identify candidates that:
+The College’s long-standing commitment to excellence and diversity requires that our departments make efforts to solicit applications from and recruit candidates that:

 In addition, to qualify for the maximum funding, departments must meet the following conditions: